 Ages 10 through 15

 At this age, kids can begin earning extra money outside the home by babysitting, doing yard work, washing cars, or looking after pets.
 This is a great age to open a joint savings account for them so that they can learn how money can make money.
 You can also:

-- Discuss investments openly, like the benefits of home ownership, how certain accounts offer higher interest rates, and the risks and rewards of investing in stocks and bonds.
+Discuss investments openly, like the benefits of homeownership, how certain accounts offer higher interest rates, and the risks and rewards of investing in the stock market.